-Symptoms can occur a bit differently in each child.
+Symptoms can be a bit different for each child.
 The skin may be:

-Symptoms are usually worse where the substance came in contact with the skin.
+Symptoms are often worse where the substance came in contact with the skin.
 Larger

 areas may also be affected.
-The symptoms of contact dermatitis can be like other health
+Many of these symptoms may be caused by other skin conditions.

-conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 with any irritants or allergens.
 Your child may also have tests, such as skin tests